Wieke/JavaFieldtripBuffer/README.md

 JavaFieldtripBuffer
 ===================

 Java implementation of the Fieldtrip realtime buffer.
+Used to implement the [AndroidFieldtripBuffer](https://github.com/Wieke/AndroidFieldtripBuffer).

 Definition of the realtime buffer can be found [here](http://fieldtrip.fcdonders.nl/development/realtime).